Invoca/style-guide/ruby/README.md

 result = hash.map { |_, v| v + 1 }
 ```

-### Do not rely on a hash being destructured into keyword args.
+### Do not rely on a hash being destructured into keyword args, because Ruby 3 will remove this implicit behavior.
+Instead, use `**`.
 ```ruby
 def foo(a:, b:)
 # ...